ibrathesheriff/sheriffs-jailhouse/content/posts/hello-world.md

 But still, I haven't been able to commit to the idea of maintaining a website to share my personal experiences, ideas, and thoughts on things.
 So why now?

++ A place to dump ideas - empty my head
++ We didn't know.
+A place to add information so it is accessible.

 So here goes nothing!

 ```c